JeromeSchmied/crablit/README.md

 bauen	baut	baute	h. gebaut	épít	Haus bauen
 ...
 ```

-## How it works
-- It takes a source text file with deck of cards: .tsv, .csv or .txt.
-See [examples](https://github.com/JeromeSchmied/crablit/tree/main/examples)
-- Stores them in a vector
-- Asks them until you know all well (currently only till you guess them right once)

 <!-- ## Why is it better than the others? -->
 <!---->
 <!-- |                 | quizlet     | knowt      | crablit                                 | -->